FAForever/wiki-pages/Development/Modding/Modding_Emitters.md

 - Enable Particle Resistance: *TBD*

 **LOD** menu menu holds 3 options that affect particle rendering:
-- Only Emit if Visible: particles won't be emitted if camera distance is furthen than the LOD Cutoff Distance
+- Only Emit if Visible: particles won't be emitted if camera distance is further than the LOD Cutoff Distance
 - Catch up when Visible: *TBD*
 - Only Create if Visible: *TBD*
 ### [2] Emitter and particle variables
 This second section of the emitter editor contains some variables that define fixed parameters for the emitter and particles.
 In addition to this, it features a timeline.
 The fixed parameters are:
 - Life Time: the life time of the **emitter** , measured in game ticks (1/10th of seconds).
-Setting it to -1 makes it infinite.
+Setting it to a negative value makes it infinite (default -1).
 - Repeat Time: length of the **emitter cycle**, measured in game ticks.
 - Blend mode: *TBD*
 - Fidelity: determines at which video fidelity level the emitter will emit.